sergijoan22/gcp_sensors_streaming_pipeline/README.md

 1. Enable Pub/Sub API via the console or with `gcloud services enable pubsub.googleapis.com`
 2. Create a service account with the Pub/Sub Admin role
 3. Create a JSON key for the account and put in *settings.json* the path to the key generated
-4. Execute the file setup/create_topic.py
+4. Execute the file *setup/create_topic.py*

+### Read the Pub/Sub topic from the local machine

+1. Execute *setup/create_subscription.py* to create a pull subscription to the topic
+2. Execute *data_generator/read_data.py* to read messages from the topic

 ### Publish directly from Pub/Sub to BigQuery